pageinsec/simple-siem-iac/README.md

 [Terragrunt](https://terragrunt.gruntwork.io/) stacks will be used to help keep the code DRY.
 There is additional functionality (like auto-init) that make Terragrunt a nice option for dealing with resource deployment.

+ # Desired Outcomes

+The goal is to deploy the required resources to ingest logs with minimal resource sprawl.
+* A single IAM role per SIEM vendor per AWS account
+* A single SNS topic per AWS account
+* Per bucket policies for each vendor in each account
+* KMS policies as needed for each vendor in each account
+* SNS notifications on the SQS queues for each vendor in each account